tsnaomi/data-structures/README.md

 ### Doubly-linked list

  This repo implements the [*doubly-linked list*](https://en.wikipedia.org/wiki/Doubly_linked_list) data structure.
 A doubly-linked list is a sequence of nodes, wherein each node *links to* the previous and following node.
-This implementation contains the following methods:
+This implementation includes the following methods:
   - `insert(val)` inserts *val* at the beginning of the list
   - `append(val)` appends *val* to the end of the list
   - `shift()` removes and returns the first value in the list